ctg123/ctg-site/content/publication/full-stack-ml-synthetic-data-notebook/index.md

   preview_only: false
 date: 2021-09-05T17:25:37.275Z
 ---
+This notebook is a built-in Jupyter notebook in Jupyterlab and conda environment.
+The example will walkthrough interacting with a real-time API tracking the location of the International Space Station.
+You can collect and save your own data in this example.

-# Conda environment with environment.yml
+### Conda environment with environment.yml

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ctg123/iss-api-map/HEAD)